bageus/URSASS_Backend/README.md

 - `UPGRADES_CONFIG` for gameplay upgrades and rides purchased with in-game `gold` / `silver`
 - `DONATIONS_CONFIG` for real-money style USDT donation packs that credit in-game currencies after on-chain verification

+`create-payment` / `payment status` responses also include a prebuilt `txRequest` payload for an ERC-20 `transfer(...)` call, so the frontend can immediately open the connected wallet confirmation instead of manually assembling transaction data.

 - `shield` is now a **1-level permanent progression**:
   - level 1 enables `activeEffects.start_with_shield = true`.
 - `shield_capacity` is a separate **2-level permanent progression**: